 - Rent a bicycle in Vienna.
 You find an overview over rental stations on our website.
 Some services even deliver the bicycle to your hotel in Vienna.
 Either use your own set of panniers from home or rent a pair with the bicycle.

 - Have your luggage in panniers already or leave your suitcase(s) with your hotel in Vienna for the time traveling.
 Alternatively, have your excess luggage stored with a luggage service.
-(Stasher.com offers such a service in central Vienna, currently available daily between 10 am and 5 pm.)
+(Stasher.com offers such a service near Vienna main station on various weekdays.)